spottsdd/katacoda-scenarios/service-focused-observability/step1.md

 ## Starting Storedog

-In the background at the start of this workshop, the repo for our application was cloned from Github.
-If we change into the directory, we should be able to start the code with the following:
+At the start of this workshop the repo for our application was cloned in the background from Github.
+If we change into the directory, we can start the code with the following:

 `cd ../ecommworkshop/deploy/docker-compose`{{execute}}